anelda/datascentable/_posts/2019-06-10-code-retreat.md

 as it was presented to us and as we practiced it during the day.

 ##### What will you do differently on Monday?
-I said that I'll fix up a [script that I have written for data analysis](http://datascentable.org/2019/06/04/hackday.html) to include at least one test in it.
-I have read a bit about including tests in Jupyter Notebooks (in which this script was written) and have decided to rather move forward and start the whole process of test driven design in the next script that I write for contributing to the [Metabolism of Cities](https://metabolismofcities.org/) project for which I recently became a data contributer.
+I have read a bit about including tests in Jupyter Notebooks (in which my most [recent script was written](http://datascentable.org/2019/06/04/hackday.html)) and have decided to start the whole process of test driven design in the a next contribution to the [Metabolism of Cities](https://metabolismofcities.org/) project for which I recently became a data contributer.
 I'll write about that script and the experience of employing test driven design in a next blog post.